pcubillos/pyratbay/docs/api.rst

     filename: String
         The opacity pickle file to read.
     source: String
-        The cross-section source: exomol or taurex (see note below).
+        The cross-section source: 'exomol' or 'taurex' (see note below).
     read_all: Bool
         If True, extract all contents in the file: cross-section, pressure, temperature, and wavenumber.